AvonleaFisher/Mapping-Boston-Black-Owned-Businesses/README.md

 <img src="https://github.com/AvonleaFisher/Mapping-Boston-Black-Owned-Businesses/blob/main/Images/preview.gif"></a>

+## Limitations and Next Steps

+Further research and outreach is neccessary to verify that every marker on the map corresponds to a Black-owned business, and that each marker appropriately represents the types of services offered by the business.
+Additionally, accurate address data should be obtained for every business with a physical location, as businesses with missing address data were excluded in the first stage of this project.
+Furthermore, the data used for the map is non-exhaustive, so efforts to contribute new and/or unlisted Black-owned businesses to the list should continue.

 ## Further Information and Resources

 Please feel free to contact me at [fisheravonlea@gmail.com](mailto:fisheravonlea@gmail.com) or via my [LinkedIn profile](https://www.linkedin.com/in/avonlea-fisher/) with any comments, suggestions or inquiries regarding this project.